Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 Fresh tiny little baby squids glazed with that tangy dressing

-These baby squids happened to be in season (we happen to be in the middle of spring at the time) and chef expertly paired them with a tangy lime, shoyu dressing which perfectly captures the refreshing and vibrant flavors of spring.
+These baby squids happened to be in season (we happen to be in the middle of spring at the time) and chef expertly paired them with a tangy lime and shoyu dressing which perfectly captures the refreshing and vibrant flavors of spring.
 Although sour, the dressing wasn’t too overpowering, it was a perfect balance.

 The squids themselves have been blanched and were soft and bouncy with a slight crunchy snap as you bite into them.
 My favorite part is the tentacles as they have a wonderful bouncy/crunchy texture.

-Overall an energizing start to our meal.
+Overall an energizing start to our meal at Mizu by Sankyodai.

 Course 2: Tender Ika (Squid) Nigiri Sushi